| |

 against.

-You can nearly eliminate the risk of fire by using caulk to fill
+You can virtually eliminate the risk of fire by using caulk

-in any cracks, holes or gaps prior to heat stripping.
-This
+to fill in any cracks, holes or gaps prior to heat stripping.

-is my standard procedure.
-Never aim your gun at or below any
+This is my standard procedure.
+Never aim your gun at or below

 One place that cannot be caulked is where the roof shingles